High-Speed CMOS-Free Purely Spintronic Asynchronous Recurrent Neural Network: Conclusion

 \section{Conclusion}

-This paper presents a biologically inspired, asynchronous, fully spintronic recurrent neural network built using DW-MTJs.
-Neurons are cascaded into a Hopfield network, demonstrating the first fully spintronic RNN with reconfigurable weights that we are aware of.
-The network solved both the associative memory and max-cut problems in testing, resulting in a high percentage of convergence for both.
-While solving these problems, the spintronic Hopfield network converged faster and with less energy than current hardware designs.
-These results support the efficiency of spintronic devices in neuromorphic computing and can lead to architectures that eliminate CMOS overhead and fully take advantage of emerging devices.
+This paper presents a biologically inspired, asynchronous, fully spintronic recurrent neural network built solely from DW-MTJs.
+Neurons are cascaded into a Hopfield network, demonstrating the first biomimetic, CMOS-free RNN with reconfigurable weights.
+The network successfully performed associative memory and max-cut problems in SPICE simulations, while converging faster and requiring less energy consumption than previously-proposed approaches.
+This spintronic RNN thus makes effective use of biomimicry with spintronic devices to provide a promising approach for artificially intelligent systems with exceptional efficiency.